oat-sa/extension-tao-foobar/README.md

-extension-tao-testtaker
+extension-tao-force
 =======================

-extension to manage test takers for TAO
+Extension to manage the force (practical exercise)